How to reach me

 - On Mirzakhani's expanding twist tori equidistribution conjecture.

-- Effective lattice point count on Teichmüller space. (pdf, arXiv)
+- Effective mapping class group dynamics I: Counting lattice points in Teichmüller space. (pdf, arXiv)

-- Counting hyperbolic multi-geodesics with respect to the lengths of individual components. (pdf, arXiv)
+- Counting hyperbolic multi-geodesics with respect to the lengths of individual components and asymptotics of Weil-Petersson volumes. (pdf, arXiv)

 Geometry & Topology, To appear.